CodeReactOrNext/Devjobs_web_app/README.md

-# devjobs-web-app
+# Devjobs Web App

-Frontendmentor.io Challenge done by the team.
+Frontendmentor.io Challenge done by the team of noobs.